igbominadeveloper/questioner/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.

 ### Prerequisites
-Node and Npm must be installed on your machine.
+Node and Npm must be installed on your machine to run this application locally

 ### Installing
 Clone the Repository